-We are an international provider of contract drilling and drilling-related services and rental tools.
+We are an international provider of contract drilling and drilling-related services as well as rental tools and services.
 We have operated in over 50 countries since beginning operations in 1934, making us among the most geographically experienced drilling contractors and rental tools providers in the world.
-We currently have operations in 21 countries.
-Parker has set numerous world records for deep and extended-reach drilling land rigs and is an industry leader in quality, health, safety and environmental practices.
+We currently have operations in 20 countries.
+Parker has participated in numerous world records for deep and extended-reach drilling land rigs and is an industry leader in quality, health, safety and environmental practices.

 Our business is comprised of two business lines: (1) Drilling Services and (2) Rental Tools Services.
-We report our Rental Tools Services business as one reportable segment (Rental Tools) and report our Drilling Services business as two reportable segments: (1) U.S. (Lower 48) Drilling and (2) International & Alaska Drilling.
-For information regarding our reportable segments and operations by geographic areas for the years ended December 31, 2015, 2014 and 2013, see Note 12 - Reportable Segments in Item 8.
+We report our Drilling Services business as two reportable segments: (1) U.S. (Lower 48) Drilling and (2) International & Alaska Drilling.
+We report our Rental Tools Services business as two reportable segments: (1) U.S. Rental Tools and (2) International Rental Tools.
+For information regarding our reportable segments and operations by geographic areas for the years ended December 31, 2016, 2015 and 2014, see Note 12 - Reportable Segments in Item 8.
 Financial Statements and Supplementary Data and Item 7.
 Management's Discussion and Analysis of Financial Condition and Results of Operations.